 Apart from the doing awareness on the RTI the team also distributed Bislama copies of the Vanuatu Constitution throughout the villages that were visited.

-Furthermore, anti-corruption information was given out, it was said that during the 11recent electoral campaigns in January this year corruption was a big topic that heated up a lot of debates and discussions.
+Furthermore, anti-corruption information was given out, it was said that during the recent electoral campaigns in January this year corruption was a big topic that heated up a lot of debates and discussions.
 This shows that corruption is becoming more discussed and is recognized at the community level as an enemy.
 Transparency International Vanuatu will continue to advocate against corruption during this awareness programs across Vanuatu.

 Transparency International Vanuatu will continue consultations on the Right To Information (RTI) Bill to the island of Ambrym next month.